petermoyano/LangChain/README.md

 # Ice Breaker

-# The app uses an agent and a custom tool that uses the SerpAPI to
+# Python app that uses langchain to get agents to retrieve data from the web, and create personalized ice-breakers with people.